Call to Jackson County Administrators

 MOVING THE NEEDLE...

-Currently, we have approximately 115 K-12 math and ELA teachers from across Jackson County participating in 8 professional learning days between now and the next school year.
+Currently, we have approximately 100 K-12 math and ELA teachers from across Jackson County who participated in 8 professional learning days between February and August of 2018.
 These teachers are innovative leaders collaborating to define equitable, effective instruction based on the best research, inclusive of state and national resources as well as honoring the years of professional expertise and wisdom they bring to the table.
-We also have committed principal leaders learning how to enhance their instructional leadership by bringing this initiative to life in their buildings.
+These teachers have collaborated to develop resources to pilot in their classrooms during the 2018-19 school year.
+They will get back together in November and January to discuss how their instruction is progressing, tweak any of their resources, and continue to grow as educators.
+To help them in their efforts, we also have committed principal leaders learning how to enhance their instructional leadership by bringing this initiative to life in their buildings.

 (Click above to open the SHARED GOOGLE FILE.
 Please do not move these documents, you may download OR make a copy!)